OUT OF THE DARKNESS

 I am not going to say that I do not consider this lamp to be lovely.
 I’m always happy to see a rose, growing in a garden, or painted on a lamp, but, you have to agree that the materials, function & construction of this lamp are not immediately apparent, being buried under excessive ornamentation!

-In 1879 Thomas Edison & Joseph Swan patented the carbon-thread incandescent lamp & over the next couple decades electricity technology evolves rapidly & takes the lead in powering America.
+In 1879 Thomas Edison & Joseph Swan patented the carbon-thread incandescent (An incandescent light bulb, incandescent lamp or incandescent light globe is an electric light with a wire filament that is heated until it glows.) lamp & over the next couple decades electricity technology evolved rapidly & took the lead in powering America.

 THE LIGHTING OF THE ARTS & CRAFTS MOVEMENT